In this issue:

 BJH Reports Nearly 40 Youth have Received Honorable Discharges

 The Board of Juvenile Hearings (BJH) reports that 16 former Division of Juvenile Justice (DJJ) youth have applied for and received honorable discharges in the first half of 2021.
 Over the past three years, 39 Honorable Discharges have been granted by the BJH.
 Thirteen were granted in 2020 and ten in 2019.
 BJH Executive Director Rachel Stern says another dozen applications are in process and will be taken action upon this year.

 Former DJJ youth can apply for an Honorable Discharge if it has been at least 18 months since they were discharged, they have completed their probation or parole term, they have shown an ability to desist from criminal behavior, and they have started a successful transition to adulthood.
 After sending an application and short personal statement to the Board of Juvenile Hearings, they may appear in front of the Board to speak about their growth since leaving DJJ.
-You can find the application here.
 For profiles of former DJJ youth who have turned their lives around, see this article on Hilarry White, a 2020 Honorable Discharge recipient, who now mentors justice-involved youth; and Oscar Gonzales, who is pursuing higher education goals.

 Linda Bridges Retires as Superintendent at NCYCC

 After two dozen years of service to DJJ, Linda Bridges announced her retirement in September.
 Linda was the Superintendent at the Northern California Youth Correctional Center where she lead two youth facilities, N.A.Chaderjian and O.H.
 Close.
 Prior to this assignment, Linda was the Assistant Superintendent of N.A.
 Chaderjian Youth Correctional Facility (Chad).